Conquering Kilimanjaro: A Journey with Joseph

 This isn’t just a climb.
 It’s a story of resilience, remembrance, and love.
 It’s about finding purpose in pain, strength in sorrow, and hope on the horizon.

-Join Evan, Marie, and their community as they take each step up Kilimanjaro — for Joseph, for healing, and for the many families who still need to know they’re not alone.
+Join Evan and his community as he takes each step up Kilimanjaro — for Joseph, for healing, and for the many families who still need to know they’re not alone.